nationalarchives/design-system/src/get-started/tna-frontend/index.md

 TNA Frontend comes with a small cookie library.
 You can use it to check acceptance of the standard National Archives cookie preferences and set your own cookies.

 Read about the [required cookie policies for National Archives websites](../../content/required-content/#cookies).
-The cookie library can help you manage the user's preferences for our policies.
+The cookie library can help you manage the user’s preferences for our policies.

 ```js
 import { Cookies } from "@nationalarchives/frontend/nationalarchives/lib/cookies.mjs";